Sunilpore/Design-Pattern/README.md

 # Design-Pattern

 🎨 **Understanding Design Patterns in Software**
-A Design Pattern is a proven, reusable solution to a commonly occurring problem in software design.
+<br>A Design Pattern is a proven, reusable solution to a commonly occurring problem in software design.
 They aren't finished code, but rather templates and best practices that help structure your codebase for maximum flexibility and maintainability.

 🎯 **Why We Use Design Patterns**
-Incorporating design patterns leads to better, more maintainable code.
+<br>Incorporating design patterns leads to better, more maintainable code.
 They are used to:

 - Establish a Shared Vocabulary
 Communication: Provide a common, high-level language (e.g., "We'll use a Singleton here") that makes technical discussions efficient.